-B.A., Clark University; M.A., George Washington University; Ph.D., Massachusetts Institute of Technology
+B.A., Clark Univ.; M.A., George Washington Univ.; Ph.D., Massachusetts Institute of Technology

-In the broadest sense, I am interested in the processes that shaped the evolution and architecture of continents.
-I extract evidence for these processes from rocks through field observations and laboratory analyses, particularly U-Pb geochronology (a method for measuring the age of minerals).
-With age information I focus on the timescale over and/or rate at which crustal processes operated in the past.
-During my career, I have investigated magmatism associated with the breakup of continents about 700 million years ago (northern Virginia), volcanism associated with the formation of the Atlantic Ocean basin about 220 million years ago (New Jersey), deformation, metamorphism and magmatism associated with the growth of North America between 1,800 and 1,600 million years ago (Grand Canyon, Arizona) and, most recently, magmatic processes that operate in the plumbing systems beneath ancient volcanoes during the collision of tectonic plates (Maine and California).
+I investigated magmatism associated with the breakup of continents about 700 million years ago (in the Blue Ridge province, northern Virginia), volcanism associated with the formation of the Atlantic Ocean basin about 220 million years ago (in the Newark Basin, New Jersey), deformation, metamorphism and magmatism associated with the growth of North America between 1,800 and 1,600 million years ago (in the Grand Canyon, Arizona), and the nature of magmatic processes that operated in the plumbing systems beneath ancient, subduction-related volcanoes as preserved in granite-gabbro intrusions (on the coast of Maine and in the northern Sierra Nevada batholith, California).

 More recently, my students and I employed multi-proxy-based strategies for identifying the source rocks of clastic sedimentary rocks on ancient continents.
 Specifically, we utilized textural data, trace element compositional data, and U-Pb geochronologic dates of zircon crystals to directly compare detrital zircon grains in Permian sandstones of the Delaware Basin in west Texas to zircon crystals from possible source rocks that were exposed on the supercontinent Pangea about 240 million years ago.